Metinis/Shotrex/README.md

 ## Welcome to Shotrex!

-This is a game project for UMBC Hackathon Game Jam 2025.
+This is a game project in Unity for UMBC Hackathon Game Jam 2025.

 ## Features